 Antivirus and anti-malware programs to try include Bitdefender, Malwarebytes, Adaware antivirus, Microsoft Malicious Software Removal Tool (32-bit, and 64-bit).
 Once your system is clean, you can focus on getting your files back using a suitable recovery program.

-If your files are suddenly missing after a major update, try uninstalling it.
+If your files disappeared from Windows 10 after a major update, try uninstalling them.
 Navigate to Start > Settings and select Update & Security.
 In the Windows Update section, click on “View update history”.